Amazon Listing Optimization in 2022: The Definitive Guide

-The main image must be on a plain white background, cannot contain any props, and must take up at least 85% of the frame.
+The main image must be on a plain white background, not contain any props, and must take up at least 85% of the frame.
 Your main product photo is not the place to get creative.
-You want to make sure your picture captures your product at the right angle, that there’s good lighting so the color renders accurately, and that it is high-resolution.
+Instead, you want to make sure your picture captures your product at the right angle, that there’s good lighting, so the color renders accurately, and that it is high-resolution.

 Amazon requires every photo to be at least 1,600 pixels on the widest side (and no less than 500 pixels on the shorter side).
 This applies to your additional images as well.